rahgadda/chatgpt/02-dev/03-weaviate/03-weavite.md

   - This type of DB can't find a 100% match, but it will find a very close one, and return the result.
   - Vector indexing mechanisms is the core to represent the data.

+- `Vector Embeddings`
+   - It capture the meaning and context of data, usually predicted by Machine Learning models.
+   - At the time of entry/import or

+- `Vector search`
+  -

 - `Modules:`
   - Used to extend Weaviate core capabilities and are optional.
   - They are used to automatically vectorize your content (i.e., *2vec).